Hecate Strait: Flora and fauna

 The strait once contained strong salmon and halibut fisheries.

 Hecate Strait is one of the few locations in the world with species from the glass sponge class of fauna.
 Regions with these sponge are currently protected from damage by commercial fishing.

 The Hecate Strait and Queen Charlotte Sound Glass Sponge Reefs Marine Protected Area was designated by the Fisheries and Oceans Canada in February 2017.
 The MPA is located in the Northern Shelf bioregion of the Pacific Region, southeast of Haida Gwaii, North and South of the entrance to the Douglas Channel.
 The MPA is composed of three individual areas known as the Northern Reef, the Central Reefs, and the Southern Reef.
 Together these three areas cover approximately 2,410 square kilometers.
 The four reef complexes in the Hecate Strait and Queen Charlotte Sound discontinuously cover an area of about 1,000 km^{2}, and are located in glacial troughs between 140 m and 240 m deep.

+Hazards and restrictions

+Environment Canada comments that “it has been said that the Hecate Strait is the fourth most dangerous body of water in the world”.
+It is noted for strong winds, seasonal fog, powerful tidal currents, frequent southeast gales and shallow waters.
+During winter storms, swells commonly reach 8 to 10 metres in the southern part of the Strait.
+The northern Strait is more protected, experiencing swells near 8 metres only once or twice a winter.
+Shallow water depths over large sections of Hecate Strait allow short steep periods waves to develop quickly.
+This makes transiting across the Strait quite dangerous for smaller vessels.

+A local author goes further, commenting that swells can reach 10 to 20 meters and expose the sea floor.

+There is a moratorium on large oil tankers in a large zone that includes the Hecate Strait.